Narmeenalkatab/Movies_Library/README.md

  -build routes pages using express app
  -make the server listen
- 5-using thunder try to send request lab12
+ 5-using thunder try to send request

+lab12
 -(npm i axios) to send get requests to a 3rd party API

+Lab13
+- (npm install pg)to connect pgSQL DB ,execute SQL and handel the error.
+-Setup  database environment:
+-(sqlstart - psql)go inside your database shell -(CREATE DATABASE databasename;)create a new database -(inside schema.sql file)create a new table
+-(psql  -d databasename -f schema.sql) outside the shell ,connect my table to my database -(index.js) write the code
+-(client.query() )use it to do CRUD
 ## Project Features
 -client can get information
 The server always ready to take any requset and return response.
 It can do alot of respones.